TheSlothThatCodes0/RL_Project_2/README.md

 * Gomes, Natanael & Martins, Felipe & Lima, José & Wörtche, Heinrich.
 (2021).
 Deep Reinforcement Learning Applied to a Robotic Pick-and-Place Application. *Robotics in Smart Manufacturing*, 10.1007/978-3-030-91885-9_18.
 * Isaac Lab: NVIDIA's modular framework for robot learning.
+* Moreover we have borrowed code from Robotis Lab as well for RL integration in our Opem Manipulator X